A warm welcome, a place of quality and relaxation are the hallmarks of your stay

 The house has an interesting history having been built in 1875 and named St John’s

 House, it was owned by John Stuart McCaig the philanthropic banker who commissioned

-wishes for the Tower being unfulfilled.
+for the Tower being unfulfilled.

 Today, Heatherfield remains a grand house offering a taste of luxury to those who